nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 * Enter the `Amount`, `Operating cost` and `Profit margin` and press `Next`.

-* You will be asked to run a the `sign` command with your `gateway` - copy and paste the long signature as the value of `--contract-msg` and run it.
+* You will be asked to run a the `sign` command with your `mixnode` - copy and paste the long signature as the value of `--contract-msg` and run it.

 ```
 ./nym-mixnode sign --id <YOUR_ID> --contract-msg <PAYLOAD_GENERATED_BY_THE_WALLET>